noiseprotocol/noise_spec/noise.md

 The PSK approach was largely motivated and designed by Jason Donenfeld, based on his experience with PSKs in WireGuard.

 The deferred patterns resulted from discussions with Justin Cormack.
+The pattern derivation rules in the Appendix are also from Justin Cormack.

 The security properties table for deferred patterns was derived by the Noise Explorer tool, from Nadim Kobeissi.